-- 7.5.1 There is evidence of changes to the structure and composition of Blanket bog and Transition mire habitats of the SAC as a result of atmospheric pollution, and this may also be affecting the habitats' typical bird species including Golden Plover, Dunlin, Curlew and Meadow Pipit..
+- 7.5.1 There is evidence of changes to the structure and composition of Blanket bog (priority feature) and Transition mire habitats of the SAC as a result of atmospheric pollution, and this may also be affecting the habitats' typical bird species including Golden Plover, Dunlin, Curlew and Meadow Pipit..
 Dry and wet heathland habitats are also vulnerable to inputs of nitrogen, with typical plant species being out-competed by nitrophilous species.
-The nitrogen (but not acid) deposition loading at both locations investigated was found to significantly exceed the critical load. - 7.5.2 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to fully assess the nature of impacts.
+The nitrogen (but not acid) deposition loading at both locations investigated was found to significantly exceed the critical load.
+Under extreme or prolonged exposure this could result in changes to the extent and distribution of the qualifying habitats. - 7.5.2 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to fully assess the nature of impacts.
 Impacts could be expected at Round Hill close to the A59 Kex Gill Road, and at Embsay Moor on the B6160 (nr Barden Tower).
-It is recommended that more detailed testing and traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.
+It is recommended that more detailed traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.

-7.5.3 The Bradford Core Strategy which does not allocate land for wind turbine development, is not likely to adversely affect the SAC which lies just over 2km to the north of the district boundary.
+7.5.3 The Bradford Core Strategy does not allocate land for wind turbine development and is not likely to adversely affect the SAC which lies just over 2km to the north of the district boundary.